JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 BlackList Filter
 ----------------

-This filter behaves like the exact opposite of Domain Check: it rejects all observations selected by the :ref:`"where" statement <where-statement>` statement and retains all others.
+This filter behaves like the exact opposite of Domain Check: it rejects all observations selected by the :ref:`"where" statement <where-statement>` statement.
+The status of all others remains the same.
 Below, the filter is configured to reject observations taken by stations with IDs 1, 7 or belonging to the range 100-199:

 .. code-block:: yaml